jenheilemann/advent-of-code/README.md

 ### Completeness

 It's not complete.
-Half of it doesn't work, and most won't run on with the run.rb script.
+Half of it doesn't work, and most won't run on the run.rb script.
 Wheeeeeeeeeeee